 - Hepatorenal syndrome.

-- Patients with cirrhosis who develop ascites have a 3-year mortality rate of 50%; those with refractory ascites have a 1-year survival rate of less than 50%.
+- Patients with cirrhosis who develop ascites have a one-year mortality rate of 15% and a five-year survival rate of 44%.

-- For most patients with cirrhosis, therapeutic paracentesis and TIPS without transplantation may improve quality of life but are not thought to significantly improve long-term survival.
+- For most patients with cirrhosis, therapeutic paracentesis and TIPS without transplantation may improve quality of life but are not thought to improve long-term survival significantly.

 - Malignancy ascites tends to suggest widespread disease and a poor prognosis.